Vasanth Venugopal

 Colonel Vasanth Venugopal, AC (25 March 1967 – 31 July 2007) was an Indian Army officer.
 He was the commanding officer of the 9th battalion, Maratha Light Infantry.
-On 31 July 2007, he was killed in action while preventing heavily armed infiltrators from crossing the India-Pakistan border at Uri, Jammu and Kashmir.
+On 31 July 2007, he was killed while fighting and preventing heavily armed Pakistani terrorists from crossing the India-Pakistan border at Uri, Jammu and Kashmir, India.
 As a result he was posthumously awarded the Ashoka Chakra, India's highest military decoration for peacetime gallantry.

 Early life

 Born to Praphulla and N.K.
 Venugopal in Bangalore, Karnataka, India, Vasanth Venugopal was the youngest of two brothers.
 His father's work required the family to travel throughout the state of Karnataka and Vasanth went to schools in Udupi, Shimoga and Bangalore.
 He graduated from MES College, Bangalore in 1988.
 While in college, he was a member of the National Cadet Corps, through which he participated in the Indo-Canada World Youth Exchange Programme of 1986-87.